dhk465/Guidia/README.md

 A deep learning agent is added to the chatbot made in [the ICA project](https://github.com/dhk465/symbolic_comp_one).

-In addition to the Prague guide chatbot, the application recognizes a picture given by the user, and determines if the object in the picture is (((TBA))).
+In addition to the Prague guide chatbot "Guidia", the application recognizes a picture given by the user, and determines if the object in the picture is (((TBA))).

 ## Requirement